waipangsze/waipangsze.github.io/source/_posts/2023-04-27-Git_GitHub.md

 $ git checkout master
 Updating files: 100% (43/43), done.
-Previous HEAD position was c1d75b7 Merge "CPAS Benchmark System - added GFS support to scorecard" Switched to branch 'master'
+Previous HEAD position was c1d75b7 Merge "MPAS Benchmark System - added GFS support to scorecard" Switched to branch 'master'
 Your branch is up to date with 'origin/master'.